d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 ═══════════════════════

   The `standard-themes' provide user options which tweak secondary aspects of the theme.
 All customizations need to be evaluated before loading a theme.
-Any change after the theme has been loaded require a re-load ([Loading a theme]).
+Any change after the theme has been loaded requires a re-load ([Loading a theme]).

 [Loading a theme] See section 6

-5.1 Disable other themes
+5.1 Option to disable other themes ──────────────────────────────────
-────────────────────────

-  The user option `standard-themes-disable-other-themes' controls which themes to disable when loading a Standard theme ([Loading a theme]).
+  The user option `standard-themes-disable-other-themes' controls whether to disable other themes when loading a Standard theme ([Loading a theme]).

-  When the value is non-nil, the command `standard-themes-toggle' as well as the functions `standard-themes-load-dark' and `standard-themes-load-light', will disable all other themes while loading the specified Standard theme.
+  When the value is non-nil, the command `standard-themes-toggle' as well as the functions `standard-themes-load-dark' and `standard-themes-load-light', will disable all other themes while loading the given Standard theme.
 This is done to ensure that Emacs does not blend two or more themes: such blends lead to awkward results that undermine the work of the designer.

   When the value is nil, the aforementioned command and functions will only disable the other Standard theme.